 Ankle sprains are a common sporting injury.
 Studies have shown that regular use of a balance board can reduce the risk by strengthening the ankle joints.
-Research has also proven that undertaking balance board exercises to rehabilitate from an ankle injury minimizes the likelihood of it recurring.
+Research has also proven that undertaking balance board exercises to rehabilitate an ankle injury minimizes the likelihood of it recurring.

-- Improves brain function
+Improves brain function

-- Improves sporting performance
+Improves sporting performance

 Doing balance board workouts regularly will make you a better athlete.
-This type of training can help you to change positions quickly, improving your coordination, balance, and agility.
+This type of training can help you change positions quickly, improving your coordination, balance, and agility.

-Being able to move from one position to another with ease, you won’t expend energy unnecessarily.
+When you are able to move from one position to another with ease, you won’t expend energy unnecessarily.
 This efficiency will give you a better result, regardless of your sport.

 Final Words on Balance Board Benefits

-Balance board exercises are excellent for improving balance, coordination, and overall performance in the sporting arena.
-However, their advantages don’t stop there.
+Balance board training is excellent for improving balance, coordination, and overall performance in the sporting arena.
+However, its advantages don’t stop there.

 Regular sessions will make you stronger, lower your risk of injury, improve your posture, and enhance your brain function.
 Workouts may also help you burn some extra calories over time.